The New Ferry: The MV Isle of Islay

 Quiet Space

 Needing some peace and quiet?
 Away from the chatter of excited children there is a quiet comfortable space.
-A lounge where you can enjoy truly enjoy zoning out of chatter, phones and people.
-A space to relax, and catch a little ‘shut eye’ if you are tired after your car or bus journey to the ferry port.
+A lounge where you can enjoy truly enjoy zoning out, away from phones and noise.
+A space to relax, and catch a little ‘shut eye’, if you are tired after your car or bus journey to the ferry port.

 The Start of the Holiday

-Many of our visitors feel the holiday really begins when their car ‘rolls’ onto the deck.
+Many of our visitors feel the holiday really begins when they ‘roll’ onto the car deck.

 Clouds in the sky and the open sea with the ferry ramp in the foreground